By NAVEUR/NAVAF/SIXTH FLEET Public Affairs

 The port visit was made possible due to the crew’s continued adherence to COVID mitigations, vaccination efforts and coordination between the U.S. Navy and Spanish government.

-“Vella Gulf is excited for the opportunity to have the opportunity to visit in port Rota while on our deployment to support the strike group and continue operations with our allies in theater,” said Capt.
+“Vella Gulf is excited for the opportunity to visit in port Rota while on our deployment to support the strike group and continue operations with our allies in theater,” said Capt.
 Michael P. Desmond, Commanding Officer, USS Vella Gulf (CG 72).
 “The crew’s efforts to remain COVID-free allowed us to safely execute on-base liberty and leverage resources to maintain our readiness moving forward to accomplish operational commitments.”